What should I do if?

 What should I do if an unregistered person wants to volunteer?

-In 2014, all event volunteers must be registered online prior to the communicated deadline of October 6, 2014.
+All event volunteers must be registered online prior to the communicated deadline of October 5, 2015.
 If a volunteer arrives on site and has not registered in advance, that person will not be permitted to volunteer.
 No walk ups or race day volunteers will be assigned to the event.

 What should I do if a volunteer refuses to gear check personal items before volunteering?